willyvaessen/100DaysofCode/README.md

 Day 52.
 Almost weekend.
 Busy weekend ahead.
 I'm trying to build a Python project today, that is supposed to help me switch drive mappings to different servers.

+Finished a Sololearn lesson and continued on the Regular Expressions on freeCodeCamp.